ethereum-oasis-op/baseline/radish34/README.md

     `dotdocker start`

-1. In order to use [Timber](https://github.com/EYBlockchain/timber), you will need to be logged into the Github package registry.
+1. (Optional) In order to use [Timber](https://github.com/EYBlockchain/timber), you will need to be logged into the Github package registry.
 To do this, you will need to [generate a Github Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Make sure that the token you generate has at minimum `read: packages` and `repo` permissions.

 After you've done that, log in to the Github package registry by running